Question 5 Of 5: Gdl Restrictions Last Forever.

 The Role of Public Advocacy and Global Coordination

-Public discourse surrounding GDPR has also played a key role in shaping its trajectory.
+Public discourse surrounding GDPR has also played a central role in shaping its trajectory.
 Advocacy groups, while pushing for stricter enforcement or alternative regulatory models, often highlight the shortcomings of current approaches, urging calls for more flexible or adaptive

 The Feedback Loop of Perceived Inevitability